 The first book in the critically acclaimed Obsidian and Blood trilogy:

 Year One-Knife, Tenochtitlan the capital of the Aztecs.
 Human sacrifice and the magic of the living blood are the only things keeping the sun in the sky and the earth fertile.

 A Priestess disappears from an empty room drenched in blood.
 It should be a usual investigation for Acatl, High Priest of the Dead–except that his estranged brother is involved, and the the more he digs, the deeper he is drawn into the political and magical intrigues of noblemen, soldiers, and priests–and of the gods themselves…

 Servant of the Underworld, Aliette’s first novel, is a historical fantasy/mystery set in Aztec times.
 The idea for this came from a couple of short stories Aliette wrote featuring death-priest-cum-investigator Acatl, bringing together the little-used Aztec mythology and the tropes of mystery fiction.

-Servant of the Underworld is the first book in a three-book series, published with Angry Robot.
+Servant of the Underworld is the first book in a three-book series, now published as ebooks with JABberwocky Agency.